vossisboss/wagtail-starter-demos/README.md

+# THIS REPO IS A WIP THAT WILL CONTAIN DEMO CODE FOR THE WAGTAIL STARTER KIT

 # Wagtail Starter Kit - Django Project Template

 This Django project template is designed for creating Wagtail builds quickly, intended for developers to bootstrap their Wagtail site development using `wagtail start --template=`.
 The template comes with pre-defined pages, blocks, functionalities, and fixtures to streamline the initial setup process.